Paul Staines: Business interests

 In 2006, Staines, along with Jag Singh, co-founded MessageSpace, a digital advertising agency which operates an advertising network representing dozens of leading political websites.
 In 2012, it advised the successful Boris Johnson London mayoral campaign.

 Global & General Nominees Limited (GGN) publishes the Guido Fawkes website, and is based in the tax haven of Saint Kitts and Nevis.
 Staines describes himself as an "adviser" to GGN, and stated that the company is based in Saint Kitts and Nevis as a "litigation shield".

 Personal life

 Staines is married to Orla, a solicitor who works for an investment bank in the City of London.
 They have two daughters.
 Staines and his family also hold Irish citizenship.

 Staines has four alcohol-related convictions.
-In 2002, Staines was banned from driving for 12 months for drink driving.
+In 2002, he was banned from driving for 12 months for drink driving.
 When he was convicted of the same offence six years later, he was asked in court by District Judge Timothy Stone whether he had an alcohol problem and replied: "Possibly."
 He was banned from driving for three years, as well as being given an 18-month supervision order and instructed to wear an electronic tag for three months.